deanscameron/git-notes-with-mistakes/git.md

 ```

 This includes the changes to that file in a list of changes
-currently scheduled to be included in the next work chunk.
+currently scheduled to be included in the next commit.

-Include all scheduled changes into a work chunk
+Include all scheduled changes into a commit
 ===============================================

 ```
-git chunk -m "Journal entry"
+git commit -m "Journal entry"
 ```

-Store all scheduled changes in a new chunk
+Store all scheduled changes in a commit
 ==========================================

 ```
 git add --uptodate
 ```

-Include all changes *and* chunk them
+Include all changes *and* commit them
 ====================================

 ```
-git chunk -am "Journal entry"
+git commit -am "Journal entry"
 ```

-View list of recent chunks
+View list of recent commit
 ==========================

 ```
 git journal
 ```

-Transmit chunks to remote chunkstore
+Transmit commit to remote chunkstore
 ====================================

 ```
 git transmit
 ```

-Fetch chunks from remote chunkstore
+Fetch commit from remote chunkstore
 ===================================

 ```